Using a lightweight LED head torch to read a map at night

 Group of three hikers in down jackets wearing head torches at twilight in the Slovenian mountains

-This all links back to “what am I using it for?”.
-We spent a lot of time ensuring each of our head torches had all of the features you'd need and none of the ones you don't.
+We have spent a lot of time ensuring each of our head torches has all of the features you need and none of the ones you don't.

 Focus beam adjuster